 - creating a disturbance

-- using unauthorised aids (including notes, note paper, calculator, mobile phone, recording device, etc.)
+- using unauthorised aids (including but not limited to notes, note paper, calculator, mobile phone, recording device, smart devices, accessing the internet etc.)

 The penalty for any of the above breaches will be the cancellation of the candidate’s test and a ban from registering to sit for ISAT on a future occasion.